Arcadia-Science/chlamy-comparison/README.md

         C6(magenta)
         c7(yellow)

-Run ZProj-contrast.ijm (code/FIJI/3D_Morpho_macros/ZProj-contrast.ijm) and select the directory where you saved your composite images generated in the previous step.
+Run [ZProj-contrast-v2.ijm](./code/FIJI/3D_Morpho_macros/ZProj-contrast-v2.ijm) and select the directory where you saved your composite images generated in the previous step.
 This macro will perform default contrast enhancement (adjusted in lines 35 and 42 of the macro) for each channel:

         run("Enhance Contrast", "saturated=0.35");